Skip to content

 Labels

 disposition-merge This issue / PR is in PFCP or FCP with a disposition to merge it.
-F-trait_upcasting `#![feature(trait_upcasting)]` final-comment-period In the final comment period and will be merged soon unless new substantive objections are raised.
-I-lang-easy-decision Issue: The decision needed by the team is conjectured to be easy; this does not imply nomination I-lang-nominated Nominated for discussion during a lang team meeting. relnotes Marks issues that should be documented in the release notes of the next release.
-S-waiting-on-fcp Status: PR is in FCP and is awaiting for FCP to complete.
-S-waiting-on-review Status: Awaiting review from the assignee but also interested parties.
-T-lang Relevant to the language team, which will review and decide on the PR/issue.
+F-trait_upcasting `#![feature(trait_upcasting)]` finished-final-comment-period The final comment period is finished for this PR / Issue. relnotes Marks issues that should be documented in the release notes of the next release.
+S-waiting-on-bors Status: Waiting on bors to run and complete tests.
+Bors will change the label on completion.
+T-lang Relevant to the language team, which will review and decide on the PR/issue. to-announce Announce this issue on triage meeting

 Projects